JeremyTCD/DocFx.Plugins.SortedArticleListGenerator/ReadMe.md

 [Building](#building)

 ## Summary
 A DocFx post-processor for article list generation.
-SortedArticleListGenerator sorts articles by date, extracts snippets from each article and inserts the resulting list of snippets into one or more articles.
+SortedArticleListGenerator sorts articles (currently on only by date), extracts snippets from each article and inserts the resulting list of snippets into one or more articles.

 ## Getting SortedArticleListGenerator
 <!--todo requires JeremyTCD.DocFx.Plugins.Utils-->